1withall/voluntier/README.md

-# Voluntier
+# VolunTier

 A cross-platform mobile application connecting local communities through volunteer opportunities and mutual support.

 ## Vision

-Voluntier leverages the ubiquity of smartphones to rebuild trust and connection in local communities.
+VolunTier leverages the ubiquity of smartphones to rebuild trust and connection in local communities.
 By creating meaningful opportunities for people to help each other, we're building networks of mutual support that strengthen civic engagement and demonstrate the power of collaborative action.

 ## Core Mission